The Connoquenessing Valley Regional Emergency

 things you can do to prepare:

-- Have quick access to emergency numbers and your community’s
+to emergency numbers and your community’s emergency notification systems

 At the bottom of this page you will find